 You just turned 16.

 It seems like I blinked and you went from a curious toddler to a handsome, bright young man with such a bright future within your grasp.
-I so excited for you and can’t wait to see what path you choose for yourself.
+I’m so excited for you and can’t wait to see what path you choose for yourself.
 I’m confident you’ll choose wisely.

 There is so much I want to tell you but I know how much you hate ‘mushy’ letters.
 This will not be one of those.
 This includes important things to remember for when you choose a partner to share your life with.

-You’re probably shaking your head at me because of how things didn’t work out with your Father.
+You’re probably shaking your head at me because of how things didn’t work out with me and your Father.
 I may not seem like the best person to be doling out advice but I have a very unique perspective that I didn’t have before.

 Obviously, you’ll want someone who loves and respects you.
 You’ll want someone that you can laugh with and share memories with.
 Everyone does.
 You’ll also want someone who drives you a little bit crazy with the particular way they do things.
 It’s OK.
 It will remind you of why you fell in love in the first place.